CanonicalLtd/maas-docs/src/en/installconfig-server-iso.md

 keyboard and define a hostname, just as you would normally.

-After these steps have completed, you'll see either a page entitled 'Install your Metal as a Servicei (MAAS)' for a 'Region Controller' installation, or 'Install your Metal as a Service (MAAS) rack controller.'
+After these steps have completed, you'll see either a page entitled 'Install your Metal as a Service (MAAS)' for a 'Region Controller' installation, or 'Install your Metal as a Service (MAAS) rack controller.'

 ![region controller install](./media/iso-install-region_01.png)